ranierimazili/gft-hackatrampo/README.md

 Copy the file *native-apps/com.gft.aiimpact.json* to *~/.config/google-chrome/NativeMessagingHosts/*

 ### Windows steps
-*Windows version is not avaiable on this version*
+*Windows version is not avaiable yet*

 ## Testing
 After install the plugin, when you open the Pull Request details page on Github or Feature details page on Azure DevOps, a new button will appear at the bottom right corner offering the right option for that specific scenario.